github/docs/content/desktop/contributing-and-collaborating-using-github-desktop/committing-and-reviewing-changes-to-your-project.md

 {% endnote %}

-In the list of changed files, right click on the line you want to discard and select **Discard added line**.
+To discard one added line, in the list of changed lines, right click on the line you want to discard and select **Discard added line**.

   ![Discard single line in the confirmation dialog](/assets/images/help/desktop/discard-single-line.png)